-- a.
-Any "interested party" may petition any office operating within the Department to determine whether a prior agency pronouncement, no matter how styled, is a "legislative rule" as defined by this rule. - b.
-Such a petition for review shall be filed in writing with the agency or office, pursuant to the procedures set out in compliance with 5 U.S.C. § 553(e). - c.
-Any office operating within the Department must respond to such a petition for review within 60 calendar days of receipt of the petition. - d.
-The office operating within the Department must respond by either: - vi.
-Rescinding the prior Department pronouncement; or - vii.
-Denying the petition for review on the basis that the Department pronouncement under review did not constitute a "legislative rule," or on the basis that the Department pronouncement was adopted in compliance with the requirements set out in 5 U.S.C. § 553. - e.
-Any agency determination under section (d) must be made in writing and must be promptly made publicly available and must include a formal statement of reasons for determining that the pronouncement under review does or does not constitute a "legislative rule," or does or does not comply with 5 U.S.C. § 553. - f.
-If the office fails to respond to a petition for review within the 60-day period, such an action shall constitute a denial of the petition on the basis that the Department pronouncement under review did not constitute a "legislative rule."
+a.
+Any "interested party" may petition any office operating within the Commission to determine whether a prior agency pronouncement, no matter how styled, is a "legislative rule" as defined by this rule.

+b.
+Such a petition for review shall be filed in writing with the agency or office, pursuant to the procedures set out in compliance with 5 U.S.C. § 553(e).

+c.
+Any office operating within the Commission must respond to such a petition for review within 60 calendar days of receipt of the petition.

+d.
+The office operating within the Commission must respond by either:

+i.
+Rescinding the prior agency pronouncement; or

+ii.
+Denying the petition for review on the basis that the agency pronouncement under review did not constitute a "legislative rule," or on the basis that the agency pronouncement was adopted in compliance with all of the requirements set out in 5 U.S.C. § 553.

+e.
+Any agency determination under section (d) must be made in writing and must be promptly made publicly available and must include a formal statement of reasons for determining that the pronouncement under review does or does not constitute a "legislative rule," or does or does not comply with 5 U.S.C. § 553.

+f.
+If the office fails to respond to a petition for review within the 60-day period, such an action shall constitute a denial of the petition on the basis that the agency pronouncement under review did not constitute a "legislative rule."

-- g.
-If any Department or office pronouncement is determined to not be a "legislative rule" under parts (d), (e) or (f), the VA shall promptly announce that the pronouncement has no binding force. - h.
-Any VA pronouncement, action or inaction set out in parts (d), (e), (f) or (g), shall constitute final agency action under 5 U.S.C. § 704, and shall be subject to review pursuant to 5 U.S.C. § 702. - i.
-For purposes of this rule, no matter how styled or when issued and irrespective of any other Department determination, the issuance of any "legislative rule" by any office operating within the Department shall be deemed final agency action under 5 U.S.C. § 704.
+g.
+If any agency or office pronouncement is determined to not be a "legislative rule" under parts (d), (e) or (f), the agency or office shall promptly announce that the pronouncement has no binding force.

+h.
+Any agency pronouncement, action or inaction set out in parts (d), (e), (f) or (g), shall constitute final agency action under 5 U.S.C. § 704, and shall be subject to review pursuant to 5 U.S.C. § 702.

+i.
+For purposes of this rule, no matter how styled or when issued and irrespective of any other agency determination, the issuance of any "legislative rule" by any agency or office operating within the Commission shall be deemed final agency action under 5 U.S.C. § 704.

-Section 4: Definitions
+Section 3: Definitions

-- a.
-For purposes of this rule, the term "legislative rule" means any pronouncement or action from any VA office that purports to: - i.
-Impose legally binding duties on entities outside the VA; - ii.
-Impose new requirements on entities outside the VA; - iii.
-Create binding standards by which the VA will determine compliance with existing statutory or regulatory requirements; or - iv.
-Adopt a position on the binding duties of entities outside VA that is new, that is inconsistent with existing regulations, or that otherwise effects a substantive change in existing law; - b.
+a.
+For purposes of this rule, the term "legislative rule" means any pronouncement or action from any covered agency or office that purports to:

+i.
+Impose legally binding duties on entities outside the covered agency or office;

+ii.
+Impose new requirements on entities outside the covered agency or office;

+iii.
+Create binding standards by which the covered agency or office will determine compliance with existing statutory or regulatory requirements; or iv.
+Adopt a position on the binding duties of entities outside the covered agency or office that is new, that is inconsistent with existing regulations, or that otherwise effects a substantive change in existing law;

+b.
 For purposes of this rule, the term "interested person" has the same meaning used in 5 U.S.C. §§ 553, 555; provided that a person may be "interested" regardless of whether they would otherwise have standing under Article III of the United States Constitution to challenge an agency action.2